iamraviprakash/fundally/README.md

   * For queries you can contact me on raviprakash.coder@gmail.com

 #### License
-Apache 2.0 License.
+Apache License 2.0.
 For License related queries, please go through the License document.